Edelbrock Pro-Flo Multi Point EFI System #3509 for Dodge 440

 sensor, along with sensors for throttle position, engine speed,

-ambient air temperature and an exhaust oxygen sensor to determine the
+ambient air and coolant temperatures, and an exhaust oxygen sensor to determine the

 ideal air:fuel ratio (Edelbrock Pro-Flo).